BP-H/superNova_2177/transcendental_resonance_frontend/README.md

 ## Notes

 This UI is mobile-first with a futuristic aesthetic.
-A theme selector cycles between dark, light, and a new **modern** palette powered by the Inter font.
+A theme selector cycles between dark, a minimalist dark mode, light, and a **modern** palette powered by the Inter font.
 Future improvements include real-time notifications and internationalization.